Governor of Maluku

 The governor of Maluku (Indonesian: Gubernur Maluku) is the first-level regional head in Maluku (province) along with the deputy governor and 45 members of the Moluccas Regional House of Representatives.
 The governor and deputy governor of Maluku are elected through general elections which are held every five years.
-The current governor of Maluku is Murad Ismail and the deputy governor is Barnabas N. Orno.
+The current governor of Maluku is Hendrik Lewerissa and the deputy governor is Abdullah Vanath.